 2018 Youth Poet Laureate Applications are Now Open

 Houston’s Youth Poet Laureate is an initiative led by WITS, the City of Houston, and the Houston Public Library.
 The position was designed to help young teens foster creative growth in our diverse and unique city.
-Applications for the 2018 Youth Poet Laureate will be accepted until Monday, October 9th.
+Applications for the 2018 Youth Poet Laureate will be accepted until Friday, October 20th.
+Applicants must be between the ages of 14-19 on October 20th, 2017.

 Houston’s current Youth Poet Laureate is Fareena Arefeen.
 Fareena, a student at the High School for the Performing and Visual Arts (HSPVA) and a first-generation American, was chosen amongst dozens of talented Houston teens to share her insightful voice and creative spirit with the City of Houston.